Asset tokenization involves representing the ownership rights of real-world assets as digital tokens on a blockchain.

 Many of the highest-upside assets are out of reach to common investors due to financial or regulatory constraints.
 For instance, consider financing a big-budget movie: the upfront costs, as well as the risk of a production crew going over-budget, comfortably price out all but the wealthiest investors.
 However, a successful film can earn a return on the investment multiple times over in a relatively short time frame.
 Other low-access, high-return examples include collecting sports cars, investing in distressed foreign assets, or the purchase and renting of multifamily real estate.

 In this case, the benefits of tokenization essentially become similar to crowdfunding, but within a model where the group of investors funding or purchasing an asset also reap the financial rewards of their participation.
 This allows smaller investors a path towards investing in riskier, but higher-upside assets with relatively low capital.
-Examples include the tokenization of the production of the film Papicha, where proceeds were tokenized as described above, as well as CurioInvest, who are working to tokenize rare supercars.

 Many high-value assets suffer from a lack of reliable and easily-available information regarding returns, ownership history, sale history, and other key metrics investors need to be able to make informed economic decisions.
 This lack of information is especially acute when evaluating foreign assets, or instances where an investor cannot personally inspect an asset prior to purchase.
 A key benefit of tokenization is that it allows for the open tracking and auditing of all these records due to the fundamentally public nature of many blockchains.